 The next book…

-Book #3 is Iris Murdoch’s Booker prize winning novel The Sea, The Sea.
+The next book is Iris Murdoch’s Booker prize winning novel The Sea, The Sea.
 We will be talking about this on or after 1st April 2019.
 I hope you join us.
+You can read more about the book club, and see the other books we’re reading, here.

 Join me for the first ‘Love Letters to London’ walk